-Competitiveness trends
+Competitiveness Trends

 As immediate and woeful as our national and state fiscal situations are, for many people a more threatening concern, though longer in term, is the education-related performance of our nation.
-After leading the world in high school and college completion rates for most of the 20th century, the U.S. now finds itself in the precarious position of being just 12th among industrialized nations in terms of postsecondary completion (per the Organization for Economic Co-operation and Development).
+After leading the world in high school and college completion rates for most of the 20th century, the U.S. now finds itself in the precarious position of being just 12th among industrialized nations in terms of postsecondary completion, according to the Organization for Economic Co-operation and Development (OECD).
 And, when high school completion rates are examined, the nation sinks even lower in the ranks.

 Further, the challenges of our education system appear even greater when attention is turned to how well we are educating students in those areas that are considered particularly vital to competing in a knowledge economy (math, science, critical thinking).
-According to the most recent OECD numbers, students in the U.S. ranked just 21st out of 30 OECD countries in "scientific literacy," 24th in skills necessary to problem solve complex situations, and 25th in mathematics skills.
-For many the threat posed by these numbers, and the path forward, has become clear, the U.S. must improve its educational attainment, with particular focus given to those disciplines that help contribute to technological innovation and creativity, if the U.S. wants to continue as a world leader in the new economy.
+According to the most recent OECD numbers, students in the U.S. ranked just 21st out of 30 OECD countries in "scientific literacy," 24th in skills necessary to solve complex problems, and 25th in mathematics skills.
+For many the threat posed by these numbers, and the path forward, has become clear: The U.S. must improve its educational attainment, with particular focus given to those disciplines that help contribute to technological innovation and creativity, if the U.S. wants to continue as a world leader in the new economy.

 In Maryland, we have the dual (and related) advantages of both a strong P-20 educational system and a strong, knowledge-based economy, but challenges exist for us as well.
-More than most of our competitor states (i.e., those states Maryland competes against most closely for businesses and jobs, including PA, NY, NJ, VA, NC, MA, CA, WA, and OH), Maryland struggles with issues related to the success of its "academic pipeline," the steady progression of students moving from 9th grade into high school and then directly on to college and a baccalaureate degree.
-Maryland also depends more than most of its competitors on its ability to attract highly-educated workers from other states to satisfy its technical and professional workforce needs.
-While this ability to attract welleducated workers, has helped make Maryland's current postsecondary attainment levels among the best in the nation, the demographic characteristics of Maryland's population are working against the state's ability to maintain this lead in the future.
-The fastest growing segments of Maryland's population are those groups traditionally less likely to pursue and complete postsecondary education.
+More than most of our competitor states (i.e., those states Maryland competes against most closely for businesses and jobs, including Pennsylvania, New York, New Jersey, Virginia, North Carolina, Massachusetts, California, Washington, and Ohio), Maryland struggles with issues related to the success of its "academic pipeline," the steady progression of students moving from ninth grade into high school and then directly on to college and a baccalaureate degree.
+Maryland also depends more than most of its competitors on its ability to attract highly educated workers from other states to satisfy its technical and professional workforce needs.

+While this ability to attract well-educated workers has helped make Maryland's current postsecondary attainment levels among the best in the nation, the demographic characteristics of Maryland's population are working against the state's ability to maintain this lead in the future.
+The fastest-growing segments of Maryland's population are those groups traditionally less likely to pursue and complete postsecondary education.
 This means that boosting the domestic educational attainment rate significantly over the coming decade will be more difficult for Maryland than many other states and will require the state's entire P-20 education system to work together to ensure that all Maryland students have the academic preparation and skills needed to thrive and succeed in higher education.

-And finally, in addition to the number of domestically-produced degrees, Maryland also faces the problem of the type of degrees produced.
-In the STEM disciplines - those areas that feed a creative, innovation economy - recent studies have shown that Maryland universities currently produce less than a third of the STEM teachers and less than twothirds of the STEM graduates projected to be needed by Maryland schools, businesses, and industry at the end of the decade.
+And finally, in addition to the number of domestically produced degrees, Maryland also faces the problem of the type of degrees produced.
+In the STEM disciplines-those areas that feed a creative, innovation economy-recent studies have shown that Maryland universities currently produce less than a third of the STEM teachers and less than two-thirds of the STEM graduates projected to be needed by Maryland schools, businesses, and industry at the end of the decade.

-Demographic trends
+Demographic Trends